garethrogers2828/goodfellas/README.md

 ## Home/landing Page

-- The Home/landing includes a photograph that shows the type of service available.
+- The Home/landing includes an image that clearly shows the type of service available.
 -

 ## Services